jjlorenzo/pwn-coding-challenges/problem-1/README.md

 - The conversion from a duration `timedelta` to a friendly `str` representation is prone to floating point arithmetic errors.
 Usually the `decimal` module is used when an exact decimal representation is required, but I don't feel it was required for this exercise.

+- For long running tasks, probably makes more sense to use `time.monotonic()`  instead of `datetime.now()` since the first is not affected by system clock updates.